 Students develop core skills for environmental science careers through coursework in general biology and chemistry.
 They examine ecological systems with respect to energy cycles and sustainability concepts.
 They also learn to conduct field research and laboratory experiments using best practices and industry standards.

 At the graduate level, learners gain additional skills in leadership, program development, and advanced research methodologies.
-Environmental professionals signal their skills by earning state licensure and industry-specific credentials.
+Depending on their role, environmental professionals may demonstrate their skills by earning state licensure and/or industry-specific credentials.

 - Integrative Communication

-- Through writing reports, creating presentations, and participating in group projects, students learn to convey ideas and facts to diverse audiences.
+Through writing reports, creating presentations, and participating in group projects, students learn to convey ideas and facts to diverse audiences.
 Because they often work in multidisciplinary teams, environmental scientists must be able to translate and clarify technical or otherwise complex information.
-Integrative communication via written, oral, and multimedia formats also helps scientists act as community educators and public policy advocates.
+Strong integrative communication skills also allow scientists to act as community educators and public policy advocates.

 - Research Application

-- All environmental science students learn to design, conduct, and evaluate research.
-They gain a foundation in the scientific method, including literature examination and the formulation of hypotheses.
+Environmental science students learn to design, conduct, and evaluate research.
+They investigate important aspects of the scientific method, including the importance of carrying out literature reviews and formulating hypotheses.
 They also use quantitative and qualitative methods to investigate and address specific inquiries.
-At graduate levels, learners apply their research findings to solve pertinent environmental issues such as sustainable resource extraction and water pollution.
+In graduate programs, learners apply their research findings to solve pertinent environmental issues, such as those related to sustainable resource extraction and water pollution.

 - Environmental Analysis

-- Students learn to apply research methodologies to determine the sources and effects of contamination on natural areas, like wetlands and forests.
-They develop specialized skills in using geographic information systems (GIS) and chromatographic methods to help convert data into actionable information.
-Environmental analysis allows students to not only remediate and solve existing problems but also predict the possible impact of future human activities.
+Students learn to apply research methodologies to determine the sources and effects of contamination on natural areas, like wetlands and forests.
+They develop specialized skills, such as using geographic information systems and chromatographic methods to help convert data into actionable information.
+Environmental analysis allows students to remediate and solve existing problems, as well as predict the possible impact of future human activities.

 - Environmental Ethics

-- At its core, environmental science seeks to negotiate the growth of human communities and industries with respect to the needs of the flora and fauna of the natural world.
-Environmental ethics centers on social responsibility -- how individuals, companies, and governments can support efforts to minimize hazards and build a sustainable world for future generations.
+Environmental science seeks to balance the growth of human communities and industries with the needs of the flora and fauna of the natural world.
+Environmental ethics centers on social responsibility and stewardship, exploring how individuals, companies, and governments can support efforts to minimize hazards and build a sustainable world for future generations.